sarah-cic-uk/Code-the-Future/session-1/first_repo.md

 Now that you have Git installed, and have a GitHub account, let's get started:

 1. Once logged to GitHub in the browser, click the "New" button on the left side of the screen on the Repositories page.
-2. Give a name to this repository and be sure to check the box titled "Add a README file".
+2. Give a name to this repository and be sure to check the box titled "Add a README file" and **make sure visibility is set to public**.
    This will ensure that you can easily clone down the repository.
 3. Click "Create Repository".
    Your repository is now created, and can be changed however you want.